Nithur-M/work-from-anywhere/software-engineer-jobs.md

     <br /><strong>URL:</strong> <a href="http://tillerhq.com">http://tillerhq.com</a>
 </p>

-<div>Working at Tiller Video - <a href="https://www.youtube.com/watch?v=bnYSGJiznv0">Click here</a><br><br>We are looking for a Senior Software Engineer with considerable operations engineering experience to accelerate our team’s adoption of best practices while contributing to product development as a key member of our cross-functional engineering team.
+<div>Why join the Tiller team? <a href="https://www.youtube.com/watch?v=bnYSGJiznv0">Watch here!</a><br><br>Tiller (tillerhq.com) is a nimble, distributed company transforming the way people handle their finances.
+We make it easy to track spending and manage money in a spreadsheet with daily bank feeds and helpful templates.
+We’re passionate about empowering people with their financial data in a flexible, private, and customizable format so they can take control of their future. <br><br>We are looking for a Senior Software Engineer with considerable operations engineering experience to accelerate our team’s adoption of best practices while contributing to product development as a key member of our cross-functional engineering team.
 Your perspective and track record of implementing modern, state-of-the-art site reliability engineering, CI/CD automation, and service architecture automation will be a force multiplier to our growing team of talented engineers. </div><div><br></div><div>You’ll take ownership of critical DevOps and Site Reliability Engineering projects and provide related mentorship, guidance, and domain expertise to your peers, delivering a reliable service  that will delight our customers now and as we continue to scale.
 You should have a deep understanding of distributed application service concepts, a propensity for figuring stuff out, and some additional depth in either back-end development, front-end development, or QA automation.
 You were born a problem solver and love finding efficient and durable ways to solve difficult problems.</div><div><br></div><div><strong>What You’ll Do</strong></div><ul>
 <li>Build secure solutions that honor the trust customers are placing in our service</li>
 <li>Lead the development of operations engineering practices, including collaborating across the organization on capacity planning, service level objectives, error budgets and incident response outcomes</li>
 <li>Collaborate with the rest of the team on a broad range of infrastructure and product development work</li>